SunnyMittal/tech-blogs/_posts/2024-08-05-container-app-azure-sql.md

 Use .http file to run post and get commands with appropriate body.

 ## Setup managed identity based connection between Azure container app and Azure SQL database
-This can be done easily by setting up connection from Azure container app to Azure SQL database.
+This can be done easily by setting up service connector from Azure container app to Azure SQL database.
 Which boils down to below commands.

 ```